sailaja2016/pneumonia-detection/README.md

 ---

-## 🌐 Live Demo
-> Run locally by following the setup instructions below.

----

 ## 📌 About The Project:
 Pneumonia is a serious respiratory disease that requires early and accurate diagnosis.
 This project presents an automated pneumonia detection system using